 In addition to the newly-introduced US leverage ratio for all banks, advanced approach financial institutions will now be subject to a more stringent supplementary capital leverage ratio.
-Starting January 1, 2014, FDIC-supervised institutions—including national banks, state banks, bank holding companies (BHCs)—with total assets of more than $500 million, and subsidiaries of foreign banks, will begin the compliance transition period with revised definitions including Available Capital, Credit and Market Risk RWA Calculations and Leverage Ratios.
+Starting January 1, 2014, FDIC-supervised institutions – including national banks, state banks, bank holding companies (BHCs) – with total assets of more than $500 million, and subsidiaries of foreign banks, began the compliance transition period with revised definitions including Available Capital, Credit and Market Risk RWA Calculations and Leverage Ratios.

 Three things you need

 First – You need an integrated risk management platform that can incorporate all market risk and credit risk rules and perform exposure calculations across all on- and off- balance sheets activities.
 The system you choose should be flexible enough to adopt new rules and calculation standards and components.

 Second – It is crucial that you have enhanced risk computing and aggregation capabilities.
 The regulatory rules require an institution’s risk management procedures to include the use of stress testing and scenario analysis, which need to be performed consistently across all portfolios.
 Also, stress testing must be able to demonstrate how economic cycles, especially downturns, impact risk-based capital requirements across multiple future time horizons throughout the entire life of each exposure.